 Compensation to Board

-According to the resolution of the 2018 AGM, the Chairman shall receive remuneration in accordance with the proposal of the nomination committee (with (i) SEK 180,000 to each of the Directors and SEK 420,000 to the Chairman of the Board, (ii) with SEK 16,000 for each of the members of the Compensation Committee shall receive SEK 16,000 and the Chairman shall receive SEK 27,000, while the members of the Audit Committee shall receive SEK 55,000 and the Chairman shall receive SEK 80,000.
+According to the resolution of the 2019 AGM Directors shall receive remuneration in accordance with the proposal of the nomination committee (with (i) SEK 180,000 to each of the Directors and SEK 420,000 to the Chairman of the Board, (ii) with SEK 16,000 for each of the members of the Compensation Committee shall receive SEK 16,000 and the Chairman shall receive SEK 27,000, while the members of the Audit Committee shall receive SEK 55,000 and the Chairman shall receive SEK 80,000.

 Compensation to senior executives

 The remuneration guidelines for senior executives adopted by the AGM 2020 was not changed by the AGM 2021.
 The guidelines prescribe e.g. that the remuneration for the CEO and other members of management can consist of a base salary, variable compensation, and other benefits, including a pension.
 Any variable compensation is based on performance relative to predefined, measurable targets and is maximised relative to the target salary.

 The fixed and variable salary components and benefits for the CEO and the management of Björn Borg are indicated in Note 8 of the annual report.